 Janggay (also called Igal Janggay or Pangalay) is a set of extended metal fingernails worn by female dancers from the Sama-Badjao tribe and Tausug people in the Sulu Archipelago.
 To showcase the long nails’ beauty, the hand movements include flicking, flipping and cupping of fingers.
 The janggay also represents the claws of the Sarimanok, a mythical bird and the headdresses represent its expanded wings.
 Sarimanok, from the words sari (cloth) and manok (chicken) is a reincarnation of a goddess that loved a mortal man.

 About the People: The Sama-Badjao or just Badjao (man of the seas) is a tribe also known as sea gypsies because they live in small houseboats called vintas and they seldom stay in one place.
 They are usually fishermen and sea divers.
 They inhabit the shores in Sulu Archipelago in Southern Philippines.
 Some dance movements mimic the rolling waves as oceans play an essential part in the lives of sea fearing people.
 Tausug (people of the current) which stands for tau (people) and sug (sea current) is the numerically dominant group of Sulu Archipelago.
 The Tausug people who are land-based are mostly sailors, pearl divers and traders.
 Jolo Island strategically located near the heart of the archipelago constitutes the cultural and political center of Tausug society.
-They are mostly sailors, pearl divers and traders.

-Music: Kanditagaonan Origin: Maranao province (LANAO)
+Kulintang Music: Kanditagaonan, Origin of dance: Maranao province (LANAO)

 Kini Kini from the word kini (the royal walk) shows the elite upbringing of the Maranao women in Mindanao.
 Using decorative umbrellas and scarves (two items in a hot weather), they walk gracefully to a wedding.
 This version of the dance is a combination of Kini Kini (scarf) and Kinakulangan (umbrella), without the male attendants.
-The music is called Kanditagaonan which means I cannot go to a wedding because I have no malong (a tubular fabric).
+The music is called Kanditagaonan which means I cannot go to a wedding because I have no malong (a tube skirt).

 Maranao means the “people of the lake” referring to Lake Lanao (principal town is Marawi City) in the province of Lanao del Sur and has its own language.
 The other Maranao provinces are: Basilan, Maguindanao, Sulu and Tawi Tawi and cities of Marawi and Lamitan (see map).

-Maiden Dance from Singkil (performed by women with big fans)
+Maiden Dance from Singkil

-Music: Kasayaw sa Singkil Origin: Maranao province
+Kulintang Music: Kasayaw sa Singkil, Origin of dance: Maranao province (Lanao)

-The Maiden Dance is danced by the maidens that accompany the princess in the dance called Singkil, name of the anklet worn by a princess.
+The Maiden Dance is performed by the maidens that accompany the princess in the dance called Singkil, name of the anklet worn by a princess.
 This version does not include the princess.
 Singkil originated from the Maranao people.
 It recounts a 14th century epic, Darangen, about a princess caught in the forest during an earthquake caused by the fairies of the forest.
 The fans represent the ferocious winds during a scene in the epic.